Our Mission and Values

 Diversity Chapel

 The annual Diversity Chapel at Trinity is an example of living into our Statement on Inclusion.
-In 2023 the guest speaker was our very own Ms. Juwanda Ford.
+In 2023 the guest speaker was our very own Ms. Juwanda Ford, a published author whose writing talent has been recognized by Scholastic.
 Ms. Ford shared her journey as a writer and how her First Grade teacher always encouraged her to chase her dreams.
-Ms. Ford is a published author and her writing talent has been recognized by Scholastic.
 Thank you, Ms. Ford, for sharing your story and inspiring us to always follow our dreams.

 Ms. Juwanda Ford's Speech